Analyzing Time Series Data

 Interpolation

-You may have a time series with gaps that you wish to fill, so that there is a data point at every point in time using your chosen time granularity.
+A time series may contain gaps that you want to fill so that a data point exists at every interval for a chosen time granularity.

-You can interpolate missing points using a stored procedure.
+You can interpolate missing data points by using a stored procedure.

 CALL driver();